akka/akka-management/docs/src/main/paradox/discovery.md

 If you're an AWS user, you can use tags to simply mark the instances that belong to the same cluster.
 Use a tag that has "service" as the key and set the value to be the name of your service.
 Note that this implementation is adequate for users running service clusters on *vanilla* EC2 instances.
-If you're using Amazon EKS or Amazon ECS, this is not the right choice.
+If you're using Amazon EKS (Amazon Elastic Container Service for Kubernetes) or plain Amazon ECS, then this is not the right choice and you may want to use the @ref:['Kubernetes API'-based discovery method](discovery.md#discovery-method-kubernetes-api) or some other solution.

+Screenshot of two tagged instances:

 ### Dependencies and usage